juan4171/juan4171/README.md

 ## 🌎💻 Hello world! 💻🌍
-My name is Juan, and I'm from La Plata, Buenos Aires (ARG).
+My name is Juan and I'm from La Plata, Buenos Aires (ARG).

 💻 Average IT enjoyer creating bugs since 2019.